Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 4. Reduces lead time

-Most manufacturing companies have a lead time of 1 month between shipments.
+Most manufacturing companies have a lead time of one month between shipments.
 This process is accepted by the industry standards but you can make it faster with dual sourcing.

 You can adjust your calendar so your products can be shipped every two weeks.
 This approach increases the output and revenue of manufacturing companies.